 Once he joined the Predators organization, he went to play in Milwaukee for the Admirals, also named the youngest captain in their history.
-I'm not entirely sure where they leadership traits come from, but he just leads by example.
-He's a really just good person that cares about his teammates immensely.
+I'm not entirely sure where the leadership traits come from, but he just leads by example.
+He's just a really good person that cares about his teammates immensely.

 He got his first call to Nashville and then started to enter the lineup more regularly, which allowed us to take our first Fathers Trip together last season, wins in Philadelphia and New Jersey.
 It was a great time.